aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

     3. Adding new VLANs to DC1, using AVD deploying through eAPI, along with an overview of AVD Documentation and State Validation
     4. Adding a new row of border leaves to DC1, and an example of how AVD generates configuration through hierarchy and node types

 After completing these labs you should have a working understanding of what AVD can do for you.
-For a more in-depth training with AVD, talk to your SE about attending an Arista CI Workshop, or visit https://aristanetworks.github.io/avd-workshops/ for more information.
+For a more in-depth training with AVD, talk to your SE about attending an Arista CI Workshop.

+Visit https://aristanetworks.github.io/avd-workshops/ for more information.

 |